johertrich/simple_torch_NFFT/readme.md

 ```

+## Comments

+I wrote this implementation as some kind of exercise for myself, but actually it works very well.

-## Performance Comments
+### Performance Comments

 - Compared to other libraries the run time might be a little bit more sensitive towards the window size `m`.
 - In contrast to other NFFT libraries there are almost no precomputations.
 Only the Fourier coefficients of the window functions are computed during initialization of the NFFT object.
 This might be a disadvantage if one often computes the NFFT with the same basis points.

-## Issues that I am Aware of
+### Issues that I am Aware of

-- so far only autograd wrt f/f_hat not wrt basis points (for grad wrt basis points set `grad_via_adjoint=False`, but this is much slower)
-- There is an issue with torch.compile if one creates two NFFT objects for different dimensions.
+- There is an issue with `torch.compile` if one creates two NFFT objects for different dimensions.
 Then the compile of the second one fails...
+- `torch.compile` throws a couple of warnings on the GPU.
+But finally, it works...

 ## Other Libraries